About faults and power issues

 What do I do if I have new information about my power outage?

-Give our system control team a call on 0800 808 587.
+Phone our customer call centre on 0800 808 587.

 It's been over two hours and I'm still without power, what do I do?

-Give our system control team a call on 0800 808 587.
+Phone our customer call centre on 0800 808 587.

 What are the principle types of power outages or faults?